CS2613-WI2023/journal-TashZaman/README.md

 ### Dictionary

 Dictionaries are a list that are capable of storing key:value pairs.
 A value can be obtained in a dictionary given the correct key.

+### Libraries

+Libraries are modules that can be imported into a project which are capable of providing additional functionality.
+There are various libraries that are specialized in certain areas of study such as: pandas, numpy and matplotlib which are primarily used in data science.